Alyssa Milano: Personal life

 Milano was involved with actor Corey Haim from 1987 to 1990.
 Milano and her parents, together with his manager at the time, unsuccessfully tried to get Haim help for his addiction.
 In 1993, she became engaged to actor Scott Wolf, but they broke off their engagement the following year.
 She had two abortions while in the relationship with Wolf.

 In 1998, Milano sued pornographic websites for publishing unauthorized nude photographs of her.

-On January 1, 1999, Milano married singer Cinjun Tate from alternative rock band Remy Zero.
+On January 1, 1999, Milano married Cinjun Tate, the singer from alternative rock band Remy Zero.
 They separated on November 20, 1999, and were divorced on December 1, 1999.

 In a 2004 interview, Milano explained how she deals with her dyslexia: "I've stumbled over words while reading from teleprompters.
 Sir John Gielgud, whom I worked with on The Canterville Ghost years ago, gave me great advice.
 When I asked how he memorized his monologues, he said, 'I write them down.'
 I use that method to this day.
 It not only familiarizes me with the words, it makes them my own."

 After a year of dating, Milano became engaged to Creative Artists Agency (CAA) agent David Bugliari in December 2008.
 They were married at Bugliari's family home in New Jersey on August 15, 2009.
 They had a son on August 31, 2011, and a daughter on September 4, 2014.

 In 2015, Milano sold her condominium in West Hollywood and moved to Bell Canyon, California, where she owns land and nine horses, eight chickens, two rabbits, and five dogs.

 In 2017, Milano's $10 million lawsuit against her business manager resulted in a cross-complaint.

 In 2021 she was a passenger in a car crash.
-The car she was in was being driven by her uncle who had a medical condition and “became unconscious.”
+The car she was in was being driven by her uncle who had a medical condition and "became unconscious".
 The car veered into another lane and crashed.
 Milano was uninjured but her uncle was taken to the hospital.

-In April 2022 Milano disclosed in an interview her diagnosis of Long Covid.
+In April 2022 Milano disclosed in an interview her diagnosis of long COVID.
 She described years of persistent symptoms following a presumed COVID-19 infection, including hair loss, shortness of breath and tachycardia, and has spoken publicly about living with long COVID.